 Highland Lassie could not have been completed without the advice and help from a number of people, MacDuff Shipyard’s advice and workforce, Garry Sutherland helped to ensure she could be build here on the Caledonian Canal, Dave Riach, Russell McLean for their workmanship and knowledge, Paul Nicols detailed drawing and he & his wife Hazel Passmore support & belief in us.
 Fiona & Vernon Kennard, Robert Piggott, Shona Fraser, Josephine Jamieson, Alice Wood, Lesley & Ian Rae, Vivienne & Stephen Byford gave their support morally and financially.
 Frances Middleton has been a huge support, whom along with her now deceased husband Alan has been on this journey with us from the start.
 Donald McPhee of Nodram painting and decorating.

 Ready to book?

 Begin your Highland adventure here.
-Gaby and Gus cannot wait to welcome you aboard.
+Join Gaby and Gus for memories to cherish for a lifetime.